-Global gold-backed ETFs registered outflows in January, the eighth consecutive month, as gold ETF holdings fell by 1.9%, according to Bloomberg data.5 COMEX managed money net speculative gold positions remained bullish at 56,024 contracts (as of January 30), led by a reduction in long gold futures positioning from last month.6
+Global gold-backed ETFs registered outflows in December for the seventh consecutive month, but at a continued slower rate.
+Global gold ETF holdings in December experienced estimated outflows of US$667M compared to an average of US$2.6B over the previous six months, according to Bloomberg data.4 COMEX managed money net speculative gold positions remained bullish at 72,929 contracts (as of December 26), led by a reduction in both long and short gold futures positioning.5

 The US Consumer Price Index (CPI) fell to 3.1% year-over-year as of November 2023, down from 3.2% the month prior.6 US 10-year Treasury yields closed December at 3.88%, down from 4.33% at the end of November.7

 US Mint retail sales of gold eagle bullion coins increased 12% in 2023 compared to the year prior.
 Total gold troy ounces (ozt) sold in 2023 amounted to 1.092M ozt of gold compared to 0.976M ozt in 2022.8